HealthBioscienceIDEAS/microscopy-novice/episodes/imaging-software.md

 https://raw.githubusercontent.com/napari/napari/main/napari/resources/icons/roll.svg
 ){alt="A screenshot of Napari's roll dimensions button" height='25px'}

-This switches the order of dimensions in the viewer.
+This changes which image dimensions are displayed in the viewer.
 For example, let's switch back to the 2D view for our cells image and press the roll dimensions button multiple times.
 You'll see that it switches between different orthogonal views (i.e. at 90 degrees to our starting view).
 Pressing it 3 times will bring us back to the original orientation.

-![](fig/roll-dims.png){alt="Three screenshots of the cells image in napari, with different dimension order"}
+![](fig/roll-dims.png){alt="Three screenshots of the cells image in napari, with different axes being visualised"}

 ### Transpose dimensions ![](
 https://raw.githubusercontent.com/napari/napari/main/napari/resources/icons/transpose.svg